Eco-cities: Practical limits

 Richard Register once stated that "An ecocity is an ecologically healthy city.
 No such city exists".
 Despite the conceptual ecological benefits of eco-cities, actual implementation can be difficult to attain.
 The conversion of existing cities to eco-cities is uncommon because the infrastructure, both in terms of the physical city layout and local bureaucracy, are often major insurmountable obstacles to large-scale sustainable development.
 The high cost of the technological integration necessary for eco-city development is a major challenge, as many cities either can't afford, or are not willing to take on, the extra costs.
 Such issues, along with the added challenges and limits to retrofitting existing cities contribute to the establishment of newly constructed eco-cities.
 Along with this, the costs and infrastructure development needed to manage these large scale, two-pronged projects extend beyond the capabilities of most cities.
 In addition, many cities around the world are currently struggling to maintain the status quo, with budgetary issues, low growth rates, and transportation inefficiencies, that encourage reactive, coping policies.
 While there are many examples worldwide, the development of eco-cities is still limited due to the vast challenges and high costs associated with sustainability.

 Related terminologies

 Eco-cities have been developed as a response to present-day unsustainable systems that exist in our cities.
 Simultaneously, there have been other concepts like smart cities, sustainable cities, and biophilic cities that also strive towards achieving sustainability in cities through different approaches.
 Owing to ambiguity in their definitions and closely related criteria defined to achieve their goals, these concepts, despite their varying approaches, are often used interchangeably.

+Case-studies

+Sino-Singapore Tianjin Eco-City

+A study of the Sino-Singapore Tianjin Eco-City that significant progress has been achieved through Tianjin Eco-city regarding environmental conditions, ecological mobility, and sustainable infrastructure, but many residents harbored concerns regarding services, affordability, and social integration, depending on community relocation and new high-income groups of migrants.

+The Tianjin Eco-City case demonstrates that, similarly, socioeconomic impacts, including changes in housing markets, job markets, and community, may impact considerably the perceived and actual success of eco-city projects.
+Haoxi Chen and colleagues found that lived experiences can offer considerably more insight into who benefits from sustainability actions by focusing their research on lived experiences, which can then expose inequities that may emerge between planned and lived outcomes.